FailureToLoad/datamonster/README.md

 Follow the [Firebase SDK setup instructions](https://firebase.google.com/docs/admin/setup) for go.
 This project relies on the `GOOGLE_APPLICATION_CREDENTIALS` environment variable

-In `datamonster.web` create an `env.local` file with the following values.
+In `web` create an `env.local` file with the following values.
 They can be gotten from your firebase dash.

 ```
 VITE_FIREBASE_API_KEY=
 VITE_FIREBASE_AUTH_DOMAIN=